 When will I receive my scores?

 You may print your results as soon as you complete the exam.
-You may also look up your score report here: Accuplacer Score Report Finder.
+You may also look up your score at the Accuplacer Score Report.

 What is the retest policy?